 OZCF Market Day every Saturday 9am to 2pm and Sunday 9am to 3pm (all weather).
-Pick your own harvests are the first Wednesday of each month at OZCF itself.
+Pick your own harvests are Saturday mornings at the OZCF farm itself.
 Subscribe to the newsletter or watch the OZCF Facebook group for details.

 Market Day is located at Granger Bay, V&A Waterfront (Next to The Lookout Event Venue)

 Entrance: There is no fee to enter the market.
 Pedestrian entrances are open directly from Beach Road, and cyclists, joggers, dog walkers and others are most welcome.